outline/rich-markdown-editor/README.md

 With `readOnly` set to `false` the editor is optimized for composition.
 When `true` the editor can be used to display previously written content – headings gain anchors, a table of contents displays and links become clickable.

+#### `toc`

+With `toc` set to `true` the editor will display a table of contents for headings in the document.
+This is particularly useful for larger documents and allows quick jumping to key sections.

 #### `plugins`

 Allows additional [Slate plugins](https://github.com/ianstormtaylor/slate/blob/master/docs/general/plugins.md) to be passed to the underlying Slate editor.